The Manual is a dating book for men. It as some good mindsets and dating advice mixed with some less good content.

 Of the last 20-30 women I have been with, I think I only kissed the minority of them before having sex.

-Some men are driven and hungry for success in all areas of life, not just women.
+Men who go places don’t (only) do it for women.
+Some men are driven and hungry for success in all areas of life, sometimes independently of women.

-And some other men never had problems getting girls anyway, and that’s why they also focus on other areas of life.
+And finally, there are some men who never had problems getting girls, and that’s why they are free to also focus on other areas of life.

 Some Great Gems